rehan-jaffer/FutureWars-API/README.md

 # Futurewars API

+Futurewars is a text-based game modeled on the old Tradewars 2002 BBS game.

+THIS IS HEAVY ALPHA.
+NOT YET USABLE.

 # v1 Initial Feature Set
 * User authentication
 * Ability to create a player
-* Ability to see current location and move to others
+* Ability to see current location and move to other locations in space

-## Players
-User passwords are currently unencrypted.
-This is obviously a terrible way to do things, currently done this way to avoid implementing low priority funcitonality.